Habrador/Computational-geometry/README.md

 Will generate a mesh similar to the original mesh but with fewer triangles.
 Is useful for generating LODs, etc. The following algorithms are implemented:

 * Iterative pair contraction with the Quadric Error Metric (QEM).
 This is the most common mesh simplification algorithm.
+A visualization of this algorithm can be found here: https://www.youtube.com/watch?v=biLY19kuGOs

 ![Mesh simplification](/_media/mesh-simplification-qem.png?raw=true)